Our missions are

 Taking on the challenge with biochar:

-Ecoera has expanded the current agro-residue to-energy system; ”BIOAGRO Energy” for carbon capture capacity.
+Ecoera has enabled expanded our co-owner Skånefrös current agro-residue to-energy system; ”BIOAGRO Energy” for carbon capture capacity.
 The concept includes a pyrolysis step of pelletized unique biomass blends with specified mineral composition, thereby producing syngas, heat and biochar – “Bioagrochar”.
 The syngas is used for heating and the biochar is returned to the fields as a soil enhancer and carbon sink.
 Ecoera has created a platform with complete carbon audit trail for following the carbon from biomass to soil and its exact location on the planet and amount including analysis data.
 This is realized within the BIOAGRO Energy facility, with 100% biomass source traceability.

 Ecoera’s studies on Swedish farmland has shown a 9,6% increase in plant height (Spring Barley, clay soil, mineral fertilizer) for the 2009 biochar sequestrations and a 33% increase in harvest yield from dry sandy soils from the 2010 sequestrations.
 This trial, the second large scale trial conducted by Ecoera AB was made with external consultant stemming from the Swedish Agricultural Society to verify the trial.
 The trial was conducted using the Bioagrochar R54 in six rows with double sampling and made by a Sampo 2010 sampling harvester.
 When increasing the biochar application from 1 to 3 kg/m2 – all other parameters equal.
-In addition to this, pot trials (Tomato: totem) have been very successful.
+In addition to this, pot trials (Tomato: totem) have been successful.
 39% tomato yield compared to control.
 The 2011 trials showed a 33% crop yield increase in the long-term biochar field application.
-The 2012 and the concluding 2013 large-scale field trial has showed a continuous positive effect in the soil with harvest increase of 9% in 2013 and 14% in 2013.
+The 2012 and the concluding 2013 large-scale field trial has shown a continuous positive effect in the soil with harvest increase of 9% in 2013 and 14% in 2013.
 The 2014 Trial – where biochar is used in a wheat grower competition – is shown below.

 ECOERA BIOSFAIR(TM) – Carbon Negative means Climate Positive

 The complete ECOERA BIOSFAIR(TM) platform provides for a method of decreasing atmospheric CO2 and constitutes an easily quantifiable way of measuring CO2 sequestration, thereby enabling a market for carbon emissions rights.
 Ecoera is selling carbon sequestration as an offsetting mechanism – thereby being the first mover in this exciting field.
-The typical customer is an individual, company or organization purchasing carbon sequestration to make its operations truly carbon neutral – not only decreasing emissions somewhere else, but actually sequestering the carbon from the atmosphere.
+The typical customer is an individual, company or organization purchasing carbon sequestration to make its operations truly carbon neutral – not only decreasing emissions somewhere else but actually sequestering the carbon from the atmosphere.
 Call it carbon dioxide cleanup.

 For more info on how Ecoera can provide biochar offsets for your organization, using our Biosfair™ Carbon Sequestration Platform, please e-mail: email@example.com